Retatrutide vs Tirzepatide 2026: Triple Agonist vs Mounjaro Compared for Vietnam Buyers

 Cold chain considerations.
 HCMC and Hanoi summer temperatures regularly hit 35 to 40 Celsius.
 Both compounds require refrigeration between 2 and 8 Celsius.
 Shipping with gel packs in insulated packaging is non-negotiable.
 Unreconstituted retatrutide is slightly more heat-stable in lyophilized form than reconstituted tirzepatide in solution, but neither will survive a day in a hot car or a non-refrigerated hotel mini-fridge.
 Always request express shipping during Vietnamese summer.

 Physician oversight.
-If you are going the pharmacy route for tirzepatide, you will need lab work and a prescription.
-FV Hospital and Vinmec in both cities have endocrinologists who understand GLP-1s.
-If you are going research-grade on either compound, you still want baseline labs.
+There is no registered pharmacy route for tirzepatide in Vietnam, so both compounds on this page reach you research-grade, and both are worth baseline labs before you start.
+FV Hospital and Vinmec in both cities have endocrinologists who understand GLP-1s and can run those labs and monitor you.
 The HCMC peptide guide and Hanoi peptide guide cover physician options in each city.

 The Verdict